-When George’s teacher announces the class is going to perform Charlotte’s web, she thinks that playing the role of Charlotte would be perfect.
+When George's teacher announces the class will perform Charlotte's web, she thinks that playing the role of Charlotte would be perfect.
 It would allow everyone else to see her for who she really is.

 "That's cool.
 If you want to be Charlottle, you should try out for Charlotte.
 You make such a big deal out of everything.
 Who cares if you're not really a girl?"
 George's stomach dropped.
 She cared.
 Tons." (p.23).

-Her hopes shatter when Ms. Udell says George can’t have the part because she’s a boy.
-With Kelly’s help, George comes up with a plan that allows her to shine on the stage.
-Seeing George play the role of Charlotte allows her mother to come to terms with George’s identity, even if she’s slow doing so.
+Her hopes shatter when Ms. Udell says George can't have the part because she's a boy.
+With Kelly's help, George develops a plan that allows her to shine on the stage.
+Seeing George play the role of Charlotte allows her mother to come to terms with George's identity, even if she's slow to do so.

-Throughout the telling of the story, Gino brilliantly portrays the different types of responses one might encounter when coming out as transgender.
-From the excited best friend to the bully who sees this as one more reason to cause trouble, to the questioning mother who needs just a little more time to adjust to the idea.
+Throughout the telling of the story, Gino brilliantly portrays the different types of responses one might encounter when coming out: from the excited best friend, to the bully who sees this as one more reason to cause trouble, to the questioning mother who needs just a little more time to adjust to the idea.
 Then there is Ms. Maldonado.
 She is not only a supportive principal but also an LGBTQ+ ally.
-We see this demonstrated by the safe space sign hanging in her office and the way she encourages George’s mother.
+We see this demonstrated by the safe space sign hanging in her office and the way she encourages George's mother.

 "Congratulations!
 You were wonderful," she said to George, then turned to Mom.
 "Your kid was great tonight.
 You just might have a famous actor on your hands someday."